Financial Transparency, or How We Use Money To Make Art

 • What do we pay our artists?

 We pay our artists for everything they do.
-In FY24, artists are paid $30/hour for rehearsals, $27/hour for meetings, administrative work, and training, and a fee of $120 per performance; teaching artists receive $80/hour for facilitating workshops, inclusive of prep time.
-Our artists that work at a manager level make $32/hr, and those working as department directors make $45/hr.
-Interns make $15.45/hour.
+In FY25, artists are paid $31/hour for rehearsals, $28/hour for meetings, administrative work, and training, and a fee of $124 per performance; teaching artists receive $81.50/hour for facilitating workshops, inclusive of prep time.
+Our artists working as department directors make $46.50/hr.
+Interns make $17/hour.
 Wages are established through open discussion with our staff and artists.

 Our Financial Priorities